 - 10. 1 The school will ensure that staff are aware to treat the contextual and non-contextual sharing of nude or semi-nude images and/or images, (also known as sexting or youth produced sexual images) as a safeguarding concern. - 10.2 Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and expected for the age of the pupil, and sexual behaviour that is inappropriate and harmful.
-Staff will receive appropriate training around how to deal with instances of sexting in the school community, including understanding motivations, assessing risks posed to pupils depicted in the images, and how and when to report instances of this behaviour. - 10.3 Staff will be aware that creating, possessing, and distributing indecent imagery of children is a criminal offence, regardless of whether the imagery is created, possessed, and distributed by the individual depicted; however, staff will ensure that pupils are not unnecessarily criminalised. - 10.4 Where a member of staff becomes aware of an incidence of sharing nudes and/or semi nudes, they will refer this to the DSL as soon as possible.
-Where a pupil confides in a staff member about the circulation of indecent imagery, depicting them or someone else, the staff member will: - Refrain from viewing, copying, printing, sharing, storing or saving the imagery - Tell the DSL immediately if they accidently view an indecent image and seek support - Explain to the pupil that the incident will need to be reported - Respond positively to the pupil without blaming or shaming anyone involved, and reassuring them that they can receive support from the DSL - Report the incident to the DSL
+Staff will receive appropriate training around how to deal with instances of sexting in the school community, including understanding motivations, assessing risks posed to pupils depicted in the images, and how and when to report instances of this behaviour. - 10.3 Staff will be aware that creating, possessing, and distributing indecent imagery of children is a criminal offence, regardless of whether the imagery is created, possessed, and distributed by the individual depicted; however, staff will ensure that pupils are not unnecessarily criminalised.

+- 10.4 Staff will also be made aware that the laws imposed on the sharing of nudes and semi-nudes applies to digitally manipulated and AI-generated imagery. - 10.4 Where a member of staff becomes aware of an incidence of sharing nudes and/or semi nudes, they will refer this to the DSL as soon as possible.
+The DSL will work to support the affected pupils and inform them of the reporting routes to remove a nude or semi-nude that has been shared online or to prevent an image from being shared online.